 - Launch the Camera app and flip the camera around to test the front-facing camera.

-If all of the above checked out okay, you're good to go!
+If all of the above checks out okay, you're good to go!